 3. A cell phone ban avoids a teaching opportunity

 By dismissing cell phones as inherently distracting tools, we discourage students from learning to manage their use intentionally, productively, and in a way that supports a positive emotional well-being.
-Technology design expert and professor at New York's Pratt Institute argues that our emotional well-being can be sustained with both on and offline relationships.
+Technology design expert and professor at New York's Pratt Institute, Pamela Pavliscak, argues that our emotional well-being can be sustained with both on and offline relationships.
 "Emotional well-being in relationships is conversationally deep, and whether that depth is sustained in person or online matters less," she says.

 Emotional well-being in relationships is conversationally deep, and whether that depth is sustained in person or online matters less.